heyjianjing/linear_algebra/README.md

 * Uniqueness of quadratic form
 * Upper and lower bound of quadratic form
 * Positive semidefinite and positive definite matrices
-* Inequality related to largest/smallest eigenvalue
+* Simple inequality related to largest/smallest eigenvalue

 `la_29`
 * Gain of a matrix